vitorz/paragnoster/.github/README.md

 ![How the theme looks like](./screenshot.png)

-If you have multiple zsh instances opened and you change something in the openshift context from one of them, also the rest of instances will show the new information:
+If you have multiple zsh instances open and you change something in the openshift context from one of them, also the rest of instances will show the new information:

 ![How the context changes are propagated](./screenshot_cp.gif)